FredrikNilback/CleanCodeKMeans/README.md

-#CleanCode - Assignment 3.
+# CleanCode - Assignment 3.

-This is an assignment to practice clean code, the SOLID principles and Design Patterns, aswell as making our own algorithm from scratch.
-I chose to make a K-Means, and a DBSCAN clustering algorithm.
+**This is an assignment to practice clean code, the SOLID principles and Design Patterns, aswell as making our own algorithm from scratch.
+I chose to make a K-Means, and a DBSCAN clustering algorithm.**

-**About K-Means:
+## Clustering Algorithms:

-*K-Means
+### K-Means
 K-Means is a clustering algorithm that works by letting the user define the number of groups they wish to divide their data set in to, the so called "K-value".
 Depending on how many groups the user want, that same amount of "Centroids" are created.
 The centroids' purposes are to keep track of where the "center of mass" of their current group is.